How to Invest In Art When You Really Haven't Got a Clue

 If there’s on décor item that brings defining character and a strong statement to any home, it’s a piece of art.
 But, for those of us who have recently graduated into adulthood and are looking to make wise purchases, it can be hard to navigate the art-buying world and decipher where to begin.
 While most of us already have an appreciation for beautiful artwork sitting pretty in our living space, making the decision on what type of piece to invest in, or how much to spend, can be tricky.

 Minimal or bold?
 Acrylic or digital?
-These are just some of the questions we asked ourselves, which is why we reached out to artist, Ryan Stainer, founder of The Other Art Fair (which is heading to Sydney later this month), to give us some basics of the key factors to consider before we buy.
+These are just some of the questions we asked ourselves, which is why we reached out to artist, Ryan Stainer, founder of The Other Art Fair, to give us some basics of the key factors to consider before we buy.

 Keep scrolling to learn more about buying your first major piece of art.